 Born in New York City in 1950, after going to the University of Wisconsin I liked the Midwest enough to eventually settle in St. Paul.
 My wife, Lindsay Nauen, is from South Dakota and has masters' degrees in library science and business administration.
 She owns an accounting business and got me interested in doing triathlons and half Marathons with her.
 Our sons are Noah and Ben.
 I've a doctorate in geography from Rutgers and teach math and science at several colleges in the Twin Cities.

 With geography and radio interests it's no surprise that another activity is travel.
 I took 1973 to go overland from Luxembourg to Nepal, across Australia, and through all of Latin America.
 And once the boys were older Lindsay and I starting doing longer trips, including a Transatlantic crossing by ship.
 Over the years we've been from Kauai to the Sinai.
-The latter, along with Tunisia, Rhodes, and Albania are among the most interesting places we've visited.
-I also like shortwave listening.
+These, along with Tunisia, Rhodes, Albania and the Hebrides are among the most interesting places we've visited.
+I also like shortwave listening, which is what first got me interested in ham radio.
 That paid off big time when I won China Radio International's contest to visit their country.
 (The picture was taken in front of the Bell Tower in Xi'an.)
 Thanks, CRI!

 My other hobby is flying, first power, and now gliders (bronze badge with silver altitude and duration legs).
 I'm a member of the Red Wing Soaring Association.
 The club's web site is www.soarwisc.com.